Long: Emotions boil in Phoenix, providing a spark for NASCAR

 Ricky Stenhouse Jr. has upset a fellow competitor in each of the first three races.
 Logano was angered by a move Stenhouse made during the Daytona 500 and said on his radio: “Ricky Stanhkouse.
 God.
 He sucks.”

-Truex was furious with Stenhouse, who was a lap down, for not getting out of his way as Truex attempted to chase down the leaders late at Atlanta.
+Truex was furious with Stenhouse, who was a lap down, for not getting out of his way as Truex attempted to chase down leader (and eventual winner) Brad Keselowski at Atlanta.
 Truex finished second but left convinced he could have won had he been able to get around Stenhouse sooner.
 Stenhouse discounted Truex’s argument.

 Last week, Stenhouse and Erik Jones raced each other as if they were at Martinsville instead of Las Vegas.